ansys/pyprimemesh/doc/source/user_guide/fileio.rst

 Assembly
 ^^^^^^^^^^^^^^^^^^^^^^^

-When you import a CAD Model with Assembly level, PyPrime inherits the Part name from CAD Assembly name.
+When you import a CAD Model and specify Part Creation Type as Assembly, PyPrime creates a part per assembly where the part name is inherited from the CAD Assembly name.
-The number of zones within a part is identical to the number of bodies within the CAD Assembly.
+The number of zones within each part is identical to the number of bodies within the CAD Assembly.
 Assembly is the default Part Creation Type.
-The structure of imported CAD Model with Assembly level in Pyprime  looks as below:
+The structure of imported CAD Model in Pyprime looks as below:

 .. figure:: ../images/creation_assembly.png
     :width: 200pt